abdullahmorrison/bingo-twitch-extension/SubmissionFormTemplate.md

-This extension allows users to play a bingo game about the streamer (STREAMER).
+This extension allows users to play a bingo game about the streamer Nmplol.

 I submitted an Obfuscation Intake Request form because the build is not human-readable.
 The ZIP file attached to that form is the extension code.